 Strong Like Bamboo 3 (2026)

-Seven storytellers of various ethnic and cultural origins will share their stories of racist experiences and how through their own wisdom and courage got through them.
-Join us!
-Be apart of coming together building bridges and experiencing our truths!
-Click the links below to learn more and get tickets to this NECESSARY event!
-Don't miss you chance to see the final iteration of Strong Like Bamboo.
+Seven storytellers of various ethnic and cultural origins share their stories of racist experiences and how through their own wisdom and courage got through them.
+A recording of this event will be available in the coming weeks.

 Laura Simms